 Medical Humanities Seminars

 In the integrated Double Helix curriculum, as part of the first-year program, students are required to take one Medical Humanities Seminar, and are welcome to take a second.
 Students in their second year are similarly required to take one seminar, but are encouraged to take another.
 Each seminar meets weekly for 8 weeks.
-The seminars are taught by clinical and academic faculty within the medical school, and in collaboration with faculty and graduate students from departments of History, Philosophy, Anthropology, Visual and Cultural Studies, and English Literature in the College.
+The seminars are taught by clinical and academic faculty within the medical school, and in collaboration with faculty from departments of History, Philosophy, Anthropology, Visual and Cultural Studies, and English Literature in the College.

 Each year, the Division offers seminars from classical humanities disciplines (history, philosophy, comparative religion, literature) and the social sciences (cultural anthropology, sociology, political theory and public policy).
 The seminars contextualize medicine as a profoundly human enterprise, and invite students to consider what physicians are, and what they do in a broad social, cultural, political, and intellectual context.
 The seminars provide a forum in which students can reflect and shape their own evolving understanding and experiences of the practice and art of medicine.

 For more information on any of the Medical Humanities seminars, contact Stephanie Brown Clark, course director.